 Running tips for women

-Running is a simple way to burn calories and enhance your mood in minutes.
-It’s easy to reap the benefits of a running routine and you don’t have to be a hardcore marathon runner to start pounding the pavements.
-Here, we give you tips on how to improve your running workout and ensure you get the best results.
+Pounding the pavements is a simple way to burn calories and enhance your mood in minutes.
+It’s easy to reap the benefits of a running routine and you don’t have to be a hardcore runner to get going.

 To the gym